jonnymaserati/jonnymaserati.github.io/_posts/2022-09-04-automated-well-trajectory-planning.markdown

   - **Trajectory planning in highly congested environments:** AWTP has been utilized on the Norwegian Continental shelf<sup>[1]</sup>, where manually planning trajectories that avoid collision is increasingly difficult and inefficient using traditional methods.
   - **Slot to target optimization:** AWTP has been utilized in the Middle East for determining the *best* surface locations for given subsurface targets and for optimizing the location of surface facilities.
   - **Subsurface target selection:** AWTP has been utilized in South East Asia for testing combinations of subsurface targets to optimize well placement for wells with multi-zone objectives, often resulting in combinations of targets that had not been considered by the subsurface team.
-  - **Trajectory drilling optimization:** AWTP has been used in the Middle East for optimizing complex three-dimensional extended reach trajectories, with post-processing and filtering based upon metrics such as [Modified Tortuosity Index](https://jonnymaserati.github.io/2022/06/19/modified-tortuosity-index-survey-frequency.html).
+  - **Trajectory drilling optimization:** AWTP has been used in the Middle East for optimizing complex three-dimensional extended reach trajectories<sup>[2]</sup>, with post-processing and filtering based upon metrics such as [Modified Tortuosity Index](https://jonnymaserati.github.io/2022/06/19/modified-tortuosity-index-survey-frequency.html).
   - **Feasibility and scoping of wells:** AWTP allows non-wells/drilling (e.g. subsurface) disciplines to scope wells for project feasibility (having worked collaboratively to determine an appropriate set of rules/constraints for the given environment).